ChristianTStu/Python-Cybersecurity-Basics/README.md

 ### Outline:
   - Level 1: The Basics
-      - Pluarlsight Python Path
+      - Pluralsight Python Path
           - Python: The Big Picture
           - Python: Getting Started
           - Python: The Fundamentals
       - Git and Github Tutorial for Beginners

   - Level 2: Intermediate (the Start of Security Implementation)
-      - Pluarlsight: Python Intermediate
+      - Pluralsight: Python Intermediate
           - Python: Beyond the Basics
           - Python & Ethical Hackinng from Scratch (StationX)